wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_core/faq/deleting-multisafepay-app.md

 ---
-title: "How do I delete the MultiSafepay App in Lightspeed?"
+title: "Deleting MultiSafepay from Lightspeed"
-meta_title: "How do I delete the MultiSafepay App in Lightspeed? - MultiSafepay Docs"
+meta_title: "Lightspeed core integration - Deleting MultiSafepay from Lightspeed - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
+weight: 4
 ---

-Payment methods may still be visible in the checkout once you have terminated your contract with MultiSafepay.
-In order to remove these payment methods and ultimately the MultiSafepay App from the Lightspeed App, please follow these steps:
+After terminating your contract with MultiSafepay, our payment methods may still be visible in your checkout.

+To delete the MultiSafepay integration from Lightspeed and remove the payment methods, follow these steps:

-1. Log in to your Lightspeed App
+1. Log in to your Lightspeed app.
-2. Navigate to _Apps_ > _Purchased Apps_ > _MultiSafepay Payments_
+2. Go to **Apps** > **Purchased apps** > **MultiSafepay payments**.
-3. Click on _Go to App_
+3. Click **Go to app**.
-4. Log in to the MultiSafepay App
+4. Log in to the MultiSafepay app.
-5. Scroll down until you see _Disable all Payment methods_
-6. Click on _Disable all Payment methods_
+5. Click **Disable all payment methods**.
-7. You have now successfully removed the MultiSafepay App from Lightspeed.